Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/BindCraft/EXAMPLES.md

 NOTE: BindCraft only uses one GPU (however, see [Using Multiple GPUs](#using-multiple-gpus) for work rounds with a Slurm job)

-For this example, the runtime is set to eigth hours, however such a run is better suited to a Slurm job.
+For this example, the runtime is set to eight hours, however such a run is better suited to a Slurm job.
 The job will not complete in this time, but, as per: https://github.com/martinpacesa/BindCraft/issues/258